 ECP.1.2 As used in the ECP references to OTSUA means OTSUA to be connected or connected to the National Electricity Transmission System prior to the OTSUA Transfer Time.

 ECP.1.3 Where a Generator or HVDC System Owner and/or The Company are required to apply for a derogation to the Authority, this is not in respect of OTSUA.

+ECP.1.4 In the case of an Electricity Storage Plant comprising of separate generating units and demand taking plant (eg a pump) then compliance would be assessed individually on the generating units and the demand taking elements.

 ECP.2 OBJECTIVE